devtron-labs/tutorials/docs/deployment-template.md

-Readiness defines whether a given container is ready or not.<br />
+Readiness defines whether a given container is ready or not.

 Key  |Description
 ---|---